VictorOmoboye/Stock-Price-Prediction-Using-Time-Series-Analysis/README.md

 A.K.G. and Utama, A.B.P., (2024).
 Bidirectional Long Short-Term Memory (Bi-LSTM) Hourly Energy Forecasting.
 In E3S Web of Conferences (Vol. 501, p.
 01023).
 EDP Sciences.

+Zeebaree, D.Q., Abdulazeez, A.M., Abdullrhman, L.M., Hasan, D.A. and Kareem, O.S., (2021).
+The prediction process based on deep recurrent neural networks: A Review.
+Asian Journal of Research in Computer Science, 11(2), pp.29-45.